XimeraProject/ximeraLatex/README.md

 4. Find `C:\localtexmf\` and click "OK"
 5. Click "apply" "OK" and then you are ready to go.

-This will allow all of your documents to find ximera.cls
+This will allow all of your documents to find ximera.cls.
+Note, it is important that none of the directories containing ximeraLatex have spaces in their names.

 #### ximeraLatex vs. ximera.cls